fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 The students

 1. make use of learning resources and documentation available online
-2. learn independently from online resources as well as their coursemates
+2. learn independently from online resources as well as from other team members
 3. collaborate in an \[international\] team \[using the second language English\]

 ## Lesson plan